 Tuk-Tuk ride from Nahargarh Fort

-One can take a Tuk-Tuk from the fort to the city for the return journey but it comes at a hefty price.
+One can take a Tuk-Tuk or auto-rickshaw from the fort to the city for the return journey but it comes at a hefty price.

 I’m sure this travel blog guide on Nahargarh Fort will help you uncover the most happening forts of Jaipur-Nahargarh Fort.